 You can use this link to nominate a first responder on the Community Resource Federal Credit Unions website.

-After 8 years, Chief Maloney will be retiring from his position as the Chief of the Speigletown Fire Company.
+After 8 years, Chief Maloney has retired from his position as the Chief of the Speigletown Fire Company.
 We want to offer him a huge THANK YOU and CONGRATULATIONS for his years of service.

 We would also like to congratulate Chief Larry Funk and Assistant Chief Dean Rysedorph, and the new firematic and board officers of the Speigletown Fire Compay!